Abishek-05/eNotebook/README.md

 # eNotebook
-iNotebook is a personalized notes management tool which helps users to seamlessly log in or sign up to create, edit, and organize notes effectively.
-It uses MongoDB to store data.
-It is responsive in nature.
+eNotebook is a personalized notes management tool which allows users to seamlessly log in or sign up to create, edit, and organize notes effectively.
+Uses MongoDB to store data.
+Responsive in nature and seamlessly adapts to both laptop and mobile devices.